C2001-Materials/.github/profile/README.md

 ## Welcome to C2001 Materials 👋

 What is this place?
-A Github Repository to store, share and archive content for **C2001** related content
+A Github Repository to store, share and archive **C2001** related content

 Why?
 Idk